Antonio Brown says he won’t be playing in the NFL anymore

 In other tweets on Sunday, Brown attacked several other NFL figures who have been accused of sexual misconduct.

-In particular, he noted the solicitation arrest of Patriots owner Robert Kraft, who pleaded not guilty to the charges.
+In particular, he noted the solicitation charges against Patriots owner Robert Kraft, who pleaded not guilty.
 Brown also cited the NFL’s four-game suspension of Pittsburgh Steelers quarterback Ben Roethlisberger — his former teammate — after Roethlisberger was accused of sexual assault in 2010.
 No charges were filed in that case.

 “4 games for Big Ben crazy world I’m done with it,” Brown wrote Sunday.

-Note: Correction: This article has been updated to properly state the legal status of Robert Kraft’s case.